material-motion/material-motion/specifications/runtime/performer.md

 **Continous Performing API**: Define an optional API that allows performers to indicate when some continuous work has started and when it eventually ends.

+The scheduler uses the existence of any non-terminate is-active tokens to define its active/idle state.

 > The performer may choose not to implement this API.

 A continous performer is responsible for requesting an is-active token and then terminating it once no longer needed.
 Consider the following examples: